EricKit/nest-user-auth/README.md

 Because you can change both unique properties username and email, \_id should be used for many-to-many relationships.

+See `test/users.e2e-spec.ts` for expected results to mutations and queries.

 ### Environments

 Add a `test.env` file which contains a different MONGO_URI that `dev.env`.
 See the testing section for details.